lempface/A-Misfortunate-Misfeed/README.md

 [HugsLib](https://github.com/UnlimitedHugs/RimworldHugsLib)

 ## Features
+### v1.0

+Added a chance for a gun to misfire and explode.
+Size of explosion based on ammunition.
+Added a chance for a jammed gun to be destroyed due to the misfire.
+Added a Jinxed trait that makes jamming and explosions happen at a higher rate.
+Added a Proficient Armsman trait that allows for 100% chance to unjam a weapon.
+Added a jamming gun sound effect.

+Bugfixes:
+Restored ability for turrets to fire.
+Turrets now skip jam checking entirely.
 ### v0.2
 Guns may now be damaged when they jam.
 There are two settings in the HugsLib in-game mod settings to control this.
 Damage on Jam Percentage: (default) 20%